2013 Richard Tucker Award Recipient

 “Leonard, as Dorabella, sang with a magnetic charisma and a remarkable depth of tone, possessing springy agility in “Smanie implacabili” and a convincing sincerity in “Il core vi dono”, her duet with Rodion Pogossov’s Guglielmo.
 This was yet further confirmation, as if a winner of the Beverly Sills and Richard Tucker Awards needed it, of potential already being realized.”
 David Allen, Bachtrack, September 25, 2013 - Dorabella in 'Cosi fan tutte' at the Metropolitan Opera with James Levine

-In the 2013-2014 season, Isabel Leonard returned to the Metropolitan Opera as Dorabella in Così fan tutte under James Levine, which will also be an HD broadcast in the spring of 2014.
-Ms. Leonard . . . made her highly-awaited debuts at the San Francisco Opera and the Lyric Opera of Chicago, both as Rosina in Il barbiere di Siviglia.
-She also debuts at the Dallas Opera as Rosina.
-In concert, she will appear at the Tanglewood Festival singing the trio from Strauss’s Der Rosenkavalier under the baton of Andris Nelsons and at the Aspen Music Festival in a duo recital with guitarist Sharon Isbin.
-She will also be seen alongside other opera luminaries at Carnegie Hall’s Marilyn Horne Song Celebration and with Nathan and Julie Gunn at the Krannert Center at the University of Illinois, Champaign-Urbana.
+In the 2013-2014 season, Isabel Leonard returned to the Metropolitan Opera as Dorabella in Così fan tutte under James Levine, which was also HD broadcast in the spring of 2014.
+Ms. Leonard made her highly-awaited debuts at the San Francisco Opera and the Lyric Opera of Chicago, both as Rosina in Il barbiere di Siviglia.
+She also debuted at the Dallas Opera as Rosina.
+In concert, she appeared at the Tanglewood Festival singing the trio from Strauss’s Der Rosenkavalier under the baton of Andris Nelsons and at the Aspen Music Festival in a duo recital with guitarist Sharon Isbin.
+She was seen alongside other opera luminaries at Carnegie Hall’s Marilyn Horne Song Celebration and with Nathan and Julie Gunn at the Krannert Center at the University of Illinois, Champaign-Urbana.